-Humans are social beings, and this makes detailed communication very important to us.
-Broca’s aphasia can influence that.
-The more complex the communication, the more things can go wrong too.
-What happens when the part of your brain that controls a lot of language and communication related function stops working like it should?
+Humans are social beings, which makes detailed communication extremely important to our well-being.
+However, more complex the communication, the more things can go wrong.
+What happens when the part of your brain that controls crucial parts of language and communication stops working like it should?
 Today, we will be learning about a neuropsychological condition called Broca’s aphasia.

 What does Broca’s aphasia mean?

-- This condition has a name that might puzzle you a little bit.
-The name clearly has two parts, “Broca’s” and “Aphasia.”
-But let’s treat the first one first.
+- This condition has a name that might puzzle you slightly.
 Broca’s area is a part of your brain at the frontal lobe (part) of the dominant half of your brain.
-In most people, this is the left half.
-This area of the brain is named after Pierre Paul Broca, who noted some interesting symptoms in his patients after this area of their brain had been damaged.
+For most people, this is the left half.
+This area of the brain is named after Pierre Paul Broca, who observed remarkable symptoms in his patients after this area of their brain had been damaged.

-- These patients exibited a quite sudden inability to produce language.
+- These patients exibited sudden inability to speak.
 Broca’s area is often linked (both in theory and physically, by nerves) to Wernicke’s area, which also has language related functions.
-Where Broca’s area is mostly concerned with helping you produce words and sentences, Wernicke’s area is concerned with interpreting language through for example reading and writing.
+Broca’s area is mostly concerned with helping you produce words, whereas Wernicke’s area is concerned with understanding language.

 What is your best personality trait?
 QUIZ